Interplay of network structure and talent configuration on wealth dynamics: Summary and Discussion

 \section{Summary and Discussion}

-We have proposed an agent-based model for capital dynamics with talent, luck and social interaction (TLS), named the TLS model, where we explored the model by analytical and numerical.
-In particular, we showed that the TLS model can be considered as the generalized framework to cover both the `talent {\it versus} luck' (TvL) model and the Bouchaud-Mez{\'a}rd (BM) model in context of the stochastic differential equation form.
-Inserting talent heterogeneity and interaction on agent-based networks to our model simultaneously, talent configuration (TC) plays a key role in capital dynamics, which was not considered in the BM model.
-Moreover, we found that the TC effect is only valid for $0<\bar{k}<N-1$.
+We proposed an agent-based model for capital dynamics with talent, luck, and social interaction (TLS), named the TLS model, where we explored the model by analytical and numerical means.
+In particular, we showed that the TLS model can be considered as the generalized framework since it covers both the ``talent versus luck" (TvL) model and the Bouchaud-M{\'e}zard (BM) model in the context of the stochastic differential equation form.
+Inserting talent heterogeneity and interaction in agent-based networks to our model simultaneously, talent configuration (TC) plays a key role in capital dynamics, which was not considered in the BM model.
 To estimate TC effects systematically, we employed three economic indices: $n_{\rm rate}$ (growth rate), $n_{\rm Gini}$ (inequality), and $n_{LT}$ (meritocratic fairness) to extract TC properties as talent assortativity (TA, $r_{\rm TA}$), and talent-degree correlation (TD, $r_{\rm TD}$).

 Our study reveals that TA and TD are positively correlated in three economic indices.
 In addition, the dominant TC property depends on the network structure.
-Existing TvL research suggests that talent requires a supportive environment for full utilization.
+The existing TvL model study suggests that talent requires a supportive environment for full utilization.
 The environment refers to the total opportunity shared by all agents.
 We also introduced another environmental factor: the influence of neighboring agents.
 Unlike the aggregate opportunity, which is a global factor, network interactions are local.
 An agent's success is significantly influenced by its position within the network and the composition of its neighbors.
 Network locality restricts the benefits of interaction, and $r_{\rm TA}$ and $r_{\rm TD}$ determine who benefits most.
+More precisely, high $r_{\rm TA}$ ensures that qualitative benefits (high-talent neighbors) are monopolized by high-talent clusters, and high $r_{\rm TD}$ ensures that quantitative benefits (many neighbors and high-degree advantages) are monopolized by high-talent agents.
+While growth rates, inequality, and meritocratic fairness increase, high $r_{\rm TA}$ and high $r_{\rm TD}$ can initiate a kind of cartel and centralization effects, respectively.
+In particular, selective interaction by high-talent clusters under the limited opportunity aggregate condition with even a not so large probability for lucky events can promote the formation of a meritocratic society; see Fig. S8 in SM~\cite{SM}.
+Our findings provide some insights into socioeconomic homophily (clustering by similar socioeconomic characteristics) and resource concentration among elites.
+Conversely, socioeconomic integration might appear crucial for reducing inequality.